-When you think about wine made in the United States, the Napa Valley region of California is often the first place that jumps in your mind.
-That’s not surprising when you realize that the county houses the country’s biggest collective vineyard acreage.
+When you think about wine made in the United States, the Napa Valley region of California is often the first place that comes to mind.
+That’s not surprising when you realize that the county houses an enormous collective acreage of vineyards.

-The first wine grapes were planted in Napa Valley in 1838, and since then the gorgeous region in northern California has grown into a premier tourist destination, and a great place to get high quality wine, of course.
+The first wine grapes were planted in Napa Valley in 1838, and since then the gorgeous region in northern California has grown into a premier tourist destination.

-Here are a few fun, interesting facts about grapes, wine, and wine making in the Napa Valley:
+Here are a few surprising facts about grapes, wine, and wine making in the Napa Valley:

-- A vineyard acre of land in Napa Valley will cost you at least $120,000.
-There are approximately 45,158 vineyard acres in Napa Valley, which makes up about 9% of the county’s total land.
-That means the minimum amount you would have to pay to buy up all of wine country in Napa Valley would be around $5.42 billion.
+1. Vineyard land in Napa Valley is among the most expensive agricultural land in the United States, valued between $75,000 and $300,000 per acre.
+There are approximately 43,000 vineyard acres in Napa Valley, which make up approximately 9% of the county’s total land.
+The minimum amount you would need to buy up all of wine country in Napa Valley would be around $3.2 billion!

-- There are around 400 wineries in Napa Valley, 300 of which have been built since 1966.
-Robert Mondavi was founded in that year, and was the first big winery to show up in the area since the Prohibition.
+4. There are over 780 licensed wineries in Napa Valley, the vast majority of which have been built since 1966.
+Robert Mondavi Winery was founded that year, and was the first big winery to open in the area since the Prohibition era.

-- Despite attracting more than 4 million tourists each year, Napa Valley wineries only produce 4% of California’s total wine output every year.
-California also produces 90% of wine made in the United States.
+7. Despite the enormous scale of wineries in Napa, valley wineries only produce 4% of California’s total wine output every year.
+California produces 90% of wine made in the United States.

 While Napa Valley is relatively small from a geographical standpoint, it holds a hugely important position in the wine making traditions of the United States.